blake-mealey/mantle-docs/docs/configuration.md

 - `name`: The name of the deployment.
 Must be unique across all deployments.
   - **Required**
 - `branches`: An array of file globs to match against Git branches.
-If the `--deployment` option is not specified, this is how Rocat determines which deployment to use.
+If the `--deployment` option is not specified, this is how Mantle determines which deployment to use.
 - `experienceId`: The ID of a Roblox experience to deploy to.
-If not provided, Rocat will create a new experience.
+If not provided, Mantle will create a new experience.
 - `placeIds`: A dictionary of place names to IDs of Roblox places to deploy to.
 Note that the name should match an entry in the `places` field of the [`Templates`](#templates) object.
-If an ID is not provided, Rocat will create a new place.
+If an ID is not provided, Mantle will create a new place.
 - `tagCommit`: A boolean indicating whether or not to tag the commit with place file versions after successful deployments.
 It is recommended to only enable this on production deployment configurations.